jfan318/cs660-pa/docs/pa3_report.md

 ## Challenges
-The assignment took me roughly 5-6 hours/day to complete.

 Completing this assignment took me approximately 5-6 hours per day.
 The assignment introduced new features and incorporated a wider variety of data types, which required additional learning and adaptation.
 A significant challenge was maintaining the consistency and accuracy of various related variables throughout the execution process.
 Additionally,